Tests to be completed on school lead levels this year

 Vermont state officials now say they will test for lead levels in the drinking water at every school by the end of the year, after originally planning to do it by 2022.

-Vermont Public Radio reports that Gov. Phil Scott this week asked the Legislature for $1.3 million for the testing.
+Republican Gov. Phil Scott this week asked the Legislature for $1.3 million for the testing, Vermont Public Radio reported.

-Health Commissioner Mark Levine told the Senate Education Committee on Wednesday that the state would work with outside labs and consider hiring more staff to complete the work before year's end.
+Health Commissioner Mark Levine told the Senate Education Committee the state would work with outside labs and consider hiring more staff to complete the work before year's end.
 The committee is considering a bill that would create guidelines for the testing.

-Officials have said the statewide tests were prompted by the results of a pilot program that found five schools had elevated lead levels.
+"We envision this program including all of the schools in Vermont.
+Everyone has an equal opportunity to have lead-free drinking water within a time frame that is reasonable," Levine said.

 Digital Access For Only $0.99